prettier/prettier/docs/editors.md

 For more details see [the Vim setup guide](vim.md).

+## Helix

+A formatter can be specified in your [Helix language configuration](https://docs.helix-editor.com/languages.html#language-configuration), which will take precedence over any language servers.

+For more details see the [Helix external binary formatter configuration for Prettier](https://github.com/helix-editor/helix/wiki/External-binary-formatter-configuration#prettier).

 ## Sublime Text

 Sublime Text support is available through Package Control and the [JsPrettier](https://packagecontrol.io/packages/JsPrettier) plug-in.